Winter Blues in Seniors: What Is It, and How Can It Be Overcome?

-Luckily, there are steps that can be taken to improve the winter blues in seniors.
+These months can be quite challenging, both physically and mentally, and for many, it can lead to seasonal depression.
+Luckily, there are steps that can be taken to help relieve feelings of the winter blues in seniors.

 Addressing and Combating the Winter Blues in Seniors

 Some folks naturally love winter, welcoming the snow and favoring cooler temperatures.
-But for others, the darker, colder days tend to bring down their mood, and seniors in particular are at risk for seasonal depression.
+But for others, the darker, colder days tend to bring down their mood, and seniors, in particular, are at risk for seasonal depression.
 In fact, approximately a quarter of adults aged 65 and older are socially isolated, putting them at a higher risk for various forms of depression.

 “Winter blues” is a nickname for seasonal affective disorder (SAD), a type of depression that impacts people during the same time every year—most frequently winter.
 In some cases, treating SAD may require specialized therapy and medication management.

 How these “blue” feelings start is obvious: When it’s cold, we stay inside more often and for prolonged periods of time.
-The chilly gray winter weather alone is enough to make someone feel lonely—and social isolation takes a serious toll on a person’s mental and physical health.
+The chilly, gray winter weather alone is enough to make someone feel lonely—and social isolation takes a serious toll on a person’s mental and physical health.

 Signs of the Winter Blues in Seniors

-• Being overwhelmed by feelings of worthlessness
+• They’re overwhelmed by feelings of worthlessness.

-• Having low energy and feeling sluggish
+• They have low energy and feel sluggish.

 Suggestions for Overcoming the Winter Blues